andrewrk/jamulator/README.md

  * Support interrupts in compiled code
  * Support mappers
+ * Switch from emulating PPU and APU to running them in a thread
+ * Use shaders for graphics
  * Unpack CHR ROM into PCX files and vice versa

 ## Getting Started Developing